 Communicate more productive benefits by telling a simple story, keep it real and have in mind that authenticity builds trust.

-How to find a passion in writing?
-It takes a little time and work.
+How to find a passion for writing?
+It takes a little time and a lot of work.
 And to find a proper style and reward for yourself as a writer, you have to dig deeper.

 By definition, writers are natural passionate beings.